 school coaching, but kept working with Anessa Kemna, a blind

-swimmer on the national team, and occasionally with Justin when he came home from college.
+swimmer on the National Paralympic Swim Team, and occasionally with Justin when he came home from college.
 They encouraged me to get involved with the US Paralympic movement, so I took the training course and was made a member of the national coaching staff.
 My first international competition was in Manchester, England in May, 2007.
 To see

 some more recent pictues of these swimmers, please go to my Paralympic

 page.
 In September, 2008, I was invited to be a swimming coach for the US